awpala/my-omscs-notes/cs-6290/15-memory.md

 <img src="./assets/15-006.png" width="300">
 </center>

-To further enhance this "reinforcement" effect, typically two such transistors are connected to the ***same*** memory cell (as in the figure shown above), with their non-memory-cell-connected terminals connected to bitlines having complementary bit values (i.e., $b$ and $\bar b$).
+To further enhance this "reinforcement" effect, typically two such transistors are connected to the ***same*** memory cell (as in the figure shown above), with their bitline-connected terminals connected to respective bitlines having complementary bit values (i.e., $b$ and $\bar b$).
   * For example, with a bitline signals of $b = 1$ and complement $\bar b = 0$, this further "overwhelms"/"coerces" the memory cell into having a value ***written*** to it.
   * Similarly, if connecting both bitlines for ***reading***, the corresponding complementary pair will be read out to the respective bitlines (i.e., $b$ and $\bar b$).
 Furthermore, the difference between the bitlines can be examined to more quickly detect the target data value being read from the memory cell accordingly.